A speakers bureau that represents the best original thinkers,

 Laurel holds a PhD in Science, Technology and Society from MIT, and is a Senior TED Fellow.
 She’s the founder of Writing Medicine, a global community of writing healthcare professionals.
 Her work has been featured on the BBC, NPR, Good Morning America, and Al Jazeera.
 Her writing has appeared in The Guardian, on Radiolab, in The Wall Street Journal, WIRED, and National Geographic, among others.
 She’s worked in Alaska studying grizzly bears, made coffee for the Hell’s Angels, taught backpacking, and volunteered with grieving kids.
 Laurel splits her time between the remote Alaskan wilderness and her family’s citrus and avocado ranch in Southern California.

 Laurel’s discussion had us pause and reflect on the underlying emotional, intellectual, and generally human (let’s say animal) issues we face in our lives; the engagement was deep and even moving, and—most important—lasting.Vintus Wines

-Laurel Braitman spent years studying animals as an anthropologist and historian, but it was her own dog Oliver that taught her something new about animal behavior.
+Stanford professor Laurel Braitman spent years studying animals as an anthropologist and historian, but it was her own dog Oliver that taught her something new about animal behavior.
 Oliver suffered debilitating separation anxiety, was prone to aggression, and may even have attempted suicide.
-Through caring for him, Braitman was forced to acknowledge the continuity between our species—nonhuman animals can lose their minds, and when they do, it often looks like human mental illness.
+Through caring for him, Laurel learned that animals both suffer and heal like we do: with love, medicine, therapy, and understanding.